KaartGroup/Changesets2CSV/README.md

     {"user_id":"3778777","name":"Baconcrisp"},
     {"user_id":"4240913","name":"Corban8"}
 ]}

-.configs are deprecated and do not allow for searching of specific tags
 ```
+Note: .configs are deprecated and do not allow for searching of specific tags